siduck/chadwm/README.md

 # Setup

 - Put the .dwm folder in ~/
-- chmod +x all scripts in .dwm and scripts folder
+- chmod +x all scripts in .dwm folder
-- Move all the scripts folder's files in your PATH
 - cd into chadwm and sudo make install